bickypaul/weatherApp/README.md

 This is just a practice projects.
 Do check out the source codes.

 ## Requirements (tested on)
+1. Ubuntu 18.04
-1. Virtual Environment
+2. Virtual Environment
-2. Django 2.1.2
+3. Django 2.1.2
-3. pip install requests
+4. pip install requests
-4. sign up to www.openweathermap.org and get the API key.
+5. sign up to www.openweathermap.org and get the API key.

 ## To execute
 1. git clone https://github.com/bickypaul/weatherApp